-Principal investigator MQM (Model-Based Systems & Qualitative Reasoning) research group.
+Principal Investigator at the MQM (Model-Based Systems & Qualitative Reasoning) research group.

 Prof. Dr. Dr. habil.
 Peter Struss obtained a Diploma in mathematics from the University of Göttingen and a Ph.D. in computer science from the University of Kaiserslautern and accomplished his habilitation in computer science at the Technical University of Munich.